heroku/hk/README.md

 **Iterative Development**

-A release mechanism was create for hk in the beginning; the binary updates itself.
-This gives us confidence in iterative development of hk which we value highlybecause we can release as soon as new features are available.
+A release mechanism was created for hk in the beginning: The binary updates itself.
+This gives us confidence in iterative development, which we value highly because it gives us the ability to release very often knowing users will see the updates in a timely manor.

 **The power of Go**

-hk demostartaes the power of the Go language, runtime, systems access, and distribution story.
+hk demostartaes the power of the Go language, runtime, systems access, and distribution story which are all very appealing to Heroku.

 ### Installation